privacyint/website-guides/guide-steps/en/guide-getting-your-data-whatsapp.md

 ![Image showing request account info page](../../images/Cloud-Guides/WhatsApp/WhatsApp3.png?raw=true)

 d) You will receive confirmation that your request has been received.
 This confirmation is in the form of a 'Request Sent' banner in the middle of the screen.
-There will also be a date by which your requested account info will be ready.
+There will also be a date by which your requested account info will be ready (typically, it takes three days).

 ![Request report option in WhatsApp](../../images/Cloud-Guides/WhatsApp/WhatsApp4.png?raw=true)